opencog/opencog/opencog/python/pln/algorithm.md

 Also, after every inference, the chainer will use the revisionformula to update the TV.
-So rules like AndEvaluationRule are very simple and could be used in an online/streaming fashion if you wnated to (and probably should be in the virtual world context).
+So rules like AndEvaluationRule are very simple and could be used in an online/streaming fashion if you wanted to (and probably should be in the virtual world context).
 It also eliminates repeat inferences, which would screw up the revised TV (by double counting some of the inferences)

+### Search process

 A bit more on how the atom search process works. logic.lookup_atoms takes a template and finds a list of atoms.
 It uses one of 3 different